How to make a capital increase in a limited company?

 2. Capital increase with non-cash contributions: any asset other than money will be contributed.

-3. Capital increase by debt compensation: in SL companies, it is required that the debts be fully liquid and payable.
+3. Capital increase by debt compensation: in limited companies it is required that the debts be completely liquid and payable.

 4. Capital increase with reserves: in this case, the capital is increased with profits obtained by the company that have not yet been distributed.